-3 Indicators and verifiers
+Indicators and verifiers 3

-- 3.1 Where IGI are not adapted to address the national context (see Clause 3.2 below) or SIR (see Clause 3.4 below), they should be adopted into an INS as presented in FSC-STD-60-004.
+- Where IGI are not adapted to address the national context (see Clause 3.2 below) or SIR (see Clause 3.4 below), they should be adopted into an INS as presented in FSC-STD-60-004.
 The adopted indicators are not required to go to public consultation. - 3.2 The TWG shall review and revise each IGI2 in order to address terminology, scope or effectiveness in measuring conformance to a Criterion in a regional/national context.
-This may take multiple forms: - I. Revision of the wording of an IGI to include terminology appropriate in the regional/national context, while maintaining the intended scope and outcome of the IGI.
+This may take multiple forms: - Revision of the wording of an IGI to include terminology appropriate in Ι. the regional/national context, while maintaining the intended scope and outcome of the IGI. - II.
+Adding locally relevant thresholds, other national/regional norms, or best practices to an IGI to improve intended outcomes and consistency in measuring conformance with a Criterion.